 You avoid the stress that can come from trying to operate a new home appliance without instructions!

 Unplug Small Appliances in Your Home When Not in Use

 You can stop unnecessary energy consumption by unplugging small appliances when not in use.
 This is because small appliances often include LED signals, timers and other energy-draining features during standby mode.

 Unplug monitors, TVs, modems, printers, internet routers, game consoles, cellphone chargers and more to limit wasteful energy use.
 But remember, it’s alright to keep DVRs and similar items plugged in to not miss their background functions.

-For additional tips on ways to use appliances safely, or to hire a professional appliance repair service, please contact Jersey City Appliance Repair.
+For additional tips on ways to use appliances safely, or to hire a professional appliance repair service, please contact Duncan Appliance Repair.
 Our technicians can repair all major home appliances!